aitshuber/immunizecc/community.md

       #### **The more people across the state that help educate others about the
       benefits of immunization, the less likely we are to face resurgences of diseases like measles, mumps, and meningitis.&nbsp;**

-      Immunization has protected the health of Texans for generations.
-Despite that long, successful history, immunization has, in recent years, been politicized more than ever.
-The spread of misinformation about vaccines is dangerous, and puts our state’s health at risk.&nbsp;
     brand_color:
     centered: false
     colored_background: false